 How do we use the information collected?

 The information collected during each visit is used to create summary statistics which allow Council to assess the number of visitors to the different sections of our sites, discover what information is most and least used, determine technical design specifications, and help make our sites more useful to visitors.

 Information collected is stored in a secure format and held for archival purpose.
 If the information is no longer required for its intended purpose, it will be disposed of in accordance with General Authority 45 as issued under the State Records Act 1998 (NSW).

 Other Important Information

-- Council tracks the pattern of visitor usage using a facility called a cookie.
+- We track the pattern of visitor usage using a facility called a cookie.
 This cookie identifies and recognises the computer (but not the person using the computer) when you visit Council's website.

 - Cookies are pieces of information that a website can transfer to an individual's computer hard drive for record keeping.

 - Our website contains links to other websites.
 These linked sites are not under the control of Council.